SpongePowered/SpongeDocs/source/index.rst

 About Sponge
 ~~~~~~~~~~~~

-This section is intended to help everyone understand the goals of the Sponge project.
+This section contains basic information about the project, read this if you're confused about Sponge, its parts and our
+goals.

 .. toctree::
     :maxdepth: 3